lhartley870/saguaro-bags/README.md

     Whether or not a user is a registered user, they can purchase bags on the site.
 The shopping basket icon is in the top right of the screen.
 When hovered over or focussed on, the basket turns to a trolley.
 Users are familiar with a 'shopping basket' or 'shopping trolley' reprenting their shopping cart online.
 As the site is selling bags, the term shopping basket is used throughout the site and a bag icon is not used to avoid confusion.

-    As a user adds items to their shopping basket, the basket turns from green to pink and the basket total is udpated underneath the basket icon.
+    As a user adds items to their shopping basket, the basket turns from green to pink and the basket total is updated underneath the basket icon.
 By clicking on the basket, the user is taken to the Shopping Basket page where the user can update the quantity of each bag or bag/charm combination or delete a bag or bag/charm combination from the basket.
 The user also receives a toast every time they add to, edit or delete an item from their basket.

     The user can choose to navigate to the Checkout page straight from an add/update/delete basket toast by clicking the Checkout button or by clicking the Checkout button on the Shopping Basket page.

     The toasts relating to the user's basket and the Shopping Basket page, both let the user know how much more they will need to spend to get free delivery if they are below the free delivery threshold.

     ![View of a bag detail page with a toast confirming the user has added a bag to their basket](readme-documents/feature-screenshots/add-bag-toast.png)

     ![View of the Shopping Basket page](readme-documents/feature-screenshots/basket-page.png)

 * Checkout